keithy/devops-cove/CRUSH.md

 However, the workflows are not required to be in these empty templates either.
 Instead they are managed in the `harbour-master` project.
 Where there are 'pubs' full of available workflow-actors.
 The Navy, configuring the local installation of a harbour will select the workflow-actors from the pub.
-Specifically a 'watchman', 'builders' and 'inspectors'.
+Specifically a 'watchman', 'doozers' and 'inspectors'.

 ### Hook Order
-Builder: 10-pre-build → 20-post-build
+Doozer: 10-pre-build → 20-post-build
 Harbour-Master: 30-verify → 40-pre-publish → 50-publish → 60-post-publish → 70-report

 ## TODO